Design to streamline user experience of patient follow-ups and appointment booking systems for tele- callers by Manipal Hospital

 MAPPS (Manipal Appointment & Patient Processing System) is an internal telecaller portal designed for Manipal Hospitals to streamline lead management, appointment bookings, and patient follow-ups.
 It acts as a centralized tool for telecallers to efficiently track inquiries, convert leads, and coordinate patient journeys from initial contact to hospital visits, improving operational efficiency and customer experience.

-(From both business and user point of view)
+(From both user point and business of view)

 Telecallers